Tickets

 The Nave

-As you look up above the High Altar, you can see the Triforium where the Queen's Diamond Jubilee Galleries are situated.
-Right beneath the High Altar is the Cosmati Pavement that is said to predict the end of the world.
+Ahead of the crossing is the High Altar, where all British coronations occur.
+Royal weddings take place on the left side, which extends to the North Transept.
+Above the High Altar is the Triforium, where the Diamond Jubilee Galleries are situated.
+Beneath the High Altar is the Cosmati Pavement, said to predict the end of the world.

 Chapel of Saint Edward

-To the left of the Crossing and before the Statesmen’s Aisle, you can find an aisle to your right that leads you to the Chapel of Saint Edward.
-As you climb up the stairs within, you can see the Shrine of St Edward the Confessor.
-King Henry III built the Chapel of St Edward and the Shrine within to pay his respects to the saintly Edward the Confessor.
-You can see the tombs of many other monarchs that came after Edward, including King Henry III himself.
-The monks may not reside here today, but the Shrine is still a site of pilgrimage for anyone who wants to offer their prayers.
+To the left of the Crossing and before the Statesmen’s Aisle, the right-side aisle leads to the Chapel of Saint Edward and the Shrine of St. Edward the Confessor, built by King Henry III.
+You can also see the tombs of other monarchs, including King Henry III.
+Today, the Shrine is still a pilgrim site for anyone who wants to offer prayers.

 Chapter House

-The Chapter House is located in the East Cloister and this is where the monks of the abbey ‘hold chapter’.
-The abbey monks come here to pray, to read and to discuss businesses for the day.
-The Chapter House was a part of Henry III’s rebuilding of the abbey and was most likely completed in 1255.
+Right next to Poets’ Corner, an alley to the left leads to the Cloisters, further connected to the Chapter House and the Pyx Chamber.
+The Chapter House in the East Cloister is where monks ‘hold chapter’: pray, read, and discuss business for the day.
+The Chapter House was a part of Henry III’s rebuilding of the abbey and was completed in 1255.

 Pyx Chamber

-The Pyx Chamber can be found right next to the Chapter House.
-This is the oldest surviving room of the abbey where you can find elements of architecture used in King Edward the Confessor’s building of the abbey that existed before Henry III rebuilt it.
-This room was probably used as a sacristy during Henry III’s reconstruction.
-The floor still has a few tiles that date back to the 11th century.
-The Pyx Chamber gets its name from “Trial of Pyx”, a trial of melting down measured silver coins to check if they were pure.
-The stone table that was used to melt these silver coins still exists in the chamber.
+The Pyx Chamber is the oldest surviving room, where you can find architectural elements used in King Edward the Confessor’s building, including floor tiles that date to the 11th century.
+This room was used as a sacristy during Henry III’s reconstruction.
+The Pyx Chamber gets its name from “Trial of Pyx” — melting silver coins to check their purity.

-Westminster Abbey welcomes anyone who wants to offer or attend a service for free.
-However, if you want to take a tour of the building, you will have to buy the tickets for the same.
-Westminster Abbey is a working church and it’s possible that the abbey itself or some regions within will be closed on certain occasions.
-To make sure that you gain entry into the abbey, it is recommended that you book your tickets beforehand.
-Not only do you get to select the date and time slots for your entry, but you can also enjoy free cancellations if you decide to change your mind.
+Westminster Abbey welcomes anyone who wants to attend a service for free.
+However, if you want to tour the building, you will have to buy tickets.
+Westminster Abbey is a working church and it’s possible that the abbey itself or some areas within may be closed on certain occasions.
+To make sure that you gain entry into the abbey, book your tickets beforehand.
+Not only do you get to select the date and time slots for your entry, but you also enjoy free cancellations.

 Westminster Abbey is an impressively large building.
-Spanning over 32,000 sq. ft., Westminster Abbey is an iconic landmark in London and one of the UK's most visited tourist attractions.
-Visitors to the abbey are greeted by its massive Gothic façade that looms over Parliament Square.
+Spanning over 32,000 sq. ft., Westminster Abbey is one of the UK's most visited tourist attractions.
+Visitors are greeted by its massive Gothic façade that looms over Parliament Square.

-To make sure that you cover all the spots and don't get lost within the abbey, we recommend that you keep a map of the monument with you on your visit.
-You can simply download the map onto your phone and it will show you the best routes to cover the abbey.
+To make sure you cover all the spots and don't get lost, keep a map of the monument with you on your visit.
+You can download the map onto your phone and it will show you the best routes to cover the abbey.

 Westminster Abbey Tickets